surifirstpin/biplus_documentation/docs/Calculated Column FLD.md

 ## Calculate on Raw functionality

-By enabling the field **calculate on raw** the calculation is applied on all the rows irrespective of grouping and pivot settin, if disabled calculation applied on abstract values.
+By enabling the field **calculate on raw** the calculation is applied on all the rows irrespective of grouping and pivot settings, if disabled calculation applied on abstract values only.

 >**For Instance:**  consider the below image, which represents calculated data with and without applying enabling calculate on raw.